What Does an Anesthetist Do?

 - Mobility – Anesthetists/anesthesiologists may belong to a large group practice with offices in multiple locations within the region or country.
 This allows for easier relocation.

 - Variety – The practice of anesthesia encompasses a diversity of cases as well as a broad range of patients.
-You will administer anesthetic to people of all ages and all health conditions, and may be involved in anything from minor outpatient procedures to heart transplants and brain surgery.
+Anesthetic is administered to people of all ages and all health conditions, and may be involved in anything from minor outpatient procedures to heart transplants and brain surgery.

 What are the disadvantages of anesthesiology as a career?